sunderedsystems/s5e.sunderedsystems.com/docs/choosing-a-class-core-features.md

 Classes define your unique strengths.
 The following are adapted from D&D 5e, streamlined for Sundered play.

+When multi-classing, players gain the core feature of a second class at level 10 in that class.

+In Ascended play (beyond level 20), a character gains the core feature of any new class they take at level 20 in that class.

 ---

 ### Barbarian: Frenzy